andrewthauer/dotfiles/README.md

 ## Configuration

 Most common configuration is handled by symlinking files to the `$HOME` directory.
 This is handled by `stow`.

+- OS specific packages are prefixed with `@`.
+- Additional modules are stored in `modules` and can be added & removed.
-Local system configs & secrets should be added to the `local` directory and never committed.
-Additional modules are stored in `modules` and can be added & removed.
+- Local system configs & secrets should be added to the `@local` directory and never committed.

 ```
 stow -t ~ [pkg-name]